phpjuice/opencf/README.md

 ## Usage

 OpenCF Package is designed to be very simple and straightforward to use.
+All you have to do is:

+1. Load training set
+2. Select recommendation engine
+3. Build a model
-All you have to do is to load rating data, then predict future ratings based on the training set provided.
+4. Predict future ratings based on the training set provided

 ### Create Recommender Service